4 typical dishes, 2 chefs, 4 techniques

 Apart from these cities you can get excellent Amazonian cuisine in the city of Lima, far from the Amazon.
-However, a distinction must be made between these two offers.
+However, a distinction must be made between these two options.

-In Peruvian Amazonian cities, such as Iquitos or Tarapoto, for example, cuisine proposals have been developed that can be considered excellent within the range of local culinary possibilities.
+In Peruvian Amazonian cities, such as Iquitos or Tarapoto, cuisine opportunities have been developed that can be considered excellent within the range of local culinary possibilities.

-Strictly speaking, we can hardly speak of Amazonian techniques, although we can speak of Amazonian procedures.
+Strictly speaking, it’s difficult to speak of Amazonian techniques, but we can speak of Amazonian procedures.

-The system of treatment of the yucca in the elaboration of masato, the most important indigenous Amazonian beverage, made with the yucca brava or bitter, involves an elaborate transformation process to eliminate the toxic elements contained in the yucca used.
+The system of treatment of yucca in the preparation of masato, the most important indigenous Amazonian beverage, made with the brava or bitter yucca, involves an elaborate transformation process to eliminate the toxic elements contained in the yucca.

 2. The marona challua

-Another unique procedure is the cooking of fish in reeds of guadua cane in whose hollow trunk small fish are introduced to roast them directly on the fire, in a system known as marona challua.
-Or some conservation systems that are applied in the middle of the rainforest.
+Another unique procedure is the cooking of fish in reeds of guadua cane, in whose hollow trunk small fish are introduced to roast them directly on the fire, in a system known as marona challua.
+It also involves some conservation systems that are applied in the middle of the rainforest.

 3. The michira

-Of these, the best known are, apart from the cecina, popular in many parts of the world, the michira, which are meats preserved in their own fat, which is then used for frying, a method that is not very common in the region, where food is cooked by roasting and parboiling.
+Of these, the best known (apart from the cecina, which is popular in many parts of the world) is the michira, which involves meats preserved in their own fat, which is then used for frying.
+It is a method that is not very common in the region, where most food is cooked by roasting and parboiling.

-The other method is kunishqa, which refers to the slow smoking of bush meat, which is then preserved in baskets made from natural fibers.
+The final method is kunishqa, referring to the slow smoking of bush meat, which is then preserved in baskets made from natural fibers.

 Amazonian ingredients from Peru